taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Kubernetes Patterns: Reusable Elements for Designing Cloud-Native Applications (2019) by Bilgin Ibryam and Roland Huß
 - Cloud Native Infrastructure: Patterns for Scalable Infrastructure and Applications in a Dynamic Environment (2017) by Justin Garrison and Kris Nova
 - Cloud Native: Using Containers, Functions, and Data to Build Next-Generation Applications (2019) by Boris Scholl , Trent Swanson
+- Chaos Engineering: Site reliability through controlled disruption (2021) by Mikolaj Pawlikowski
+- Chaos Engineering: System Resiliency in Practice (2020) by Casey Rosenthal and Nora Jones
+- Learning Chaos Engineering: Discovering and Overcoming System Weaknesses Through Experimentation (2019) by Russ Miles
+- Flow Architectures: The Future of Streaming and Event-Driven Integration (2021) by James Urquhart
+- Building Event-Driven Microservices: Leveraging Organizational Data at Scale (2020) by Adam Bellemare

 ### Microservices Architecture